stian-langeland/SCMBlog/README.md

 SCMBlog files
 =============

-The plan was to create a bloging patform but I might have changed my mind.
+The plan was to create a bloging platform but I just might have changed my mind.

 --stian